 Since this attachment is not a tutorial on load forecasting methodologies, it is not useful to go into too much detail about particular data series or estimation methods, but some description of each can help to illuminate the process.
 The core of the modeling system is the next day hourly interval load forecast, and naturally, the central data set is the set of hourly interval loads for the system and for the zones.
-Analysts felt that the period from January 1993 or 1994 through December 1998 would provide Load data from three to four recent historical years provide sufficient experience to yield acceptable estimates of the parameters associated with the drivers of the various models.
+Load data from three to four recent historical years provide sufficient experience to yield acceptable estimates of the parameters associated with the drivers of the various models.
 Shorter periods will better capture more recent weather-response characteristics while longer periods will better capture weekday, weekend and holiday seasonal daily and hourly load profiles.
 The challenge for modeling and estimation was to obtain data with hourly interval frequency or construct other data to have the required frequency.
-The key drivers for the day-ahead models are weather and day-type.
-Our The weather information vendor forecast provider was able to supply a number of variables with an hourly frequency, for example, dry bulb temperature, wind speed, cloud cover, dew point, wet bulb temperature, humidity, and barometric pressure.
+The key drivers for the dayahead models are weather and day-type.
+The weather forecast provider was able to supply a number of variables with an hourly frequency, for example, dry bulb temperature, wind speed, cloud cover, dew point, wet bulb temperature, humidity, and barometric pressure.
 However, it is not necessary to model or forecast weather at sub-hourly intervals.

-The interaction of load and weather can be quite subtle, requiring consideration of build-up effects, daily averages, recognition of maxima and minima, etc. The availability of the hourly information listed above enabled the construction of transformed data so as toto meet the needs of modelers.
+The interaction of load and weather can be quite subtle, requiring consideration of build-up effects, daily averages, recognition of maxima and minima, etc. The availability of the hourly information listed above enabled the construction of transformed data to meet the needs of modelers.